JonasLeonhard/broil/README.md

 | `!^music` | inverse-prefix-exact-match | Items that do not start with `music` |
 | `!.mp3$`  | inverse-suffix-exact-match | Items that do not end with `.mp3`    |

-## Syncing:
-- create
-- move
-- rename
+## Cross Directory Buffer Editing:
-- delete
+- create, move, rename & delete
+...by just editing the current tree view buffer:

 - terminal command

 ## Motions: